19 electronics manufacturing process challenges and solution

 10. Intellectual property theft

 The consumer electronics industry is also susceptible to intellectual property theft, especially when outsourcing.
-This can occur when products are copied, or counterfeit products are sold.
-This can lead to lost sales and revenue for companies.
+This can occur when products are copied, or counterfeit products are sold, leading to lost sales and revenue.

 11. Supply chain disruptions